pashrom/genie/README.md

 * How to handle cancellation? (i.e., the user presses CTRL+C)
 Optional:
 * How to handle retry in case of intermittent network errors?

+# Usage
+`pip install -r requirements.txt`

+`python downloader.py`  to run for urls from urls.txt, saves to default folder 'output' in project root.

+`python downloader.py --folder <absolute path>` to run for urls from urls.txt, saves to the given folder.